vlyot/Attack-On-Sandbox/ROADMAP.md

 ### What "locally" means here
 The orchestrator runs the target app as a subprocess (`subprocess.Popen`) for Phase 4 testing.
 Restarting means killing and re-spawning the subprocess.
 Phase 5 replaces this with Daytona calls.

+### Round 3 (stretch)
+The round sequence is defined as `[sqli, idor]` for the core build.
+Round 3 (`missing_auth`) is a list entry that's conditionally included — gated by a config flag so it's easy to enable once the two-round loop is solid.
+The round sequence and event schema already support it (see Phase 2A).

 ### Verification gate
-With mocks active and the local target app running, execute the full two-round sequence and confirm: all events are written to `events.json` in the correct order, the diff in `patch_applied` is non-empty, `exploit_blocked` is set correctly in `verified`, and the dashboard (Phase 2B) renders the full run correctly when pointed at the resulting `events.json`.
+With mocks active and the local target app running, execute the full two-round sequence and confirm: all events are written to `events.json` in the correct order, the diff in `patch_applied` is non-empty, `exploit_blocked` is set correctly in `verified`, `agent_reasoning` contains both `narration` and `technical` subfields in every agent event, and the dashboard (Phase 2B) renders the full run correctly when pointed at the resulting `events.json`.

 ---